 - Antibacterial: Active against bacteria.

-- Anticatarrhal: Remove excess mucous from the body
+- Anticatarrhal: Remove excess mucus from the body

 - Anti–inflammatory: Reducing inflammation by acting on body mechanisms.